 Speeding up the search for a cure

 To maximise the potential of a MAMS platform trial over many years, it is crucial that there is a pipeline in place that will continuously identify and evaluate suitable drug candidates.

 Furthermore, outcome measures have to be chosen that are sensitive enough to changes in disease progression over interim stages as well as the full duration of the trial.

-In 2020 and 2021, Dr Carroll, Dr Zeissler and their team will be working with The Cure Parkinson’s Trust and other organisations national and internally to achieve just this.
+In 2020 and 2021, Dr Carroll, Dr Zeissler and their team will be working with The Cure Parkinson’s Trust, the Edmond J. Safra Foundation and other organisations national and internally to achieve just this.

 It is hoped this will dramatically speed up the search for a cure.

 Clinical, methodological and trial management expertise to design, set-up, conduct, analyse and publish clinical trials.